backdrop-contrib/date_ical/README.txt

 10+ These steps are the same as above.

-HOW TO IMPORT AN ICAL FEED FROM ANOTHER SITE
+IMPORTING ICAL FEEDS FROM ANOTHER SITE USING Feeds
-- Install the Feeds module, which acts as the framework around Date iCal's calendar import functionality.
+- Install the Feeds module, which is the framework upon which Date iCal's import functionality is built.
 - Login to your Drupal site and navigate to the admin/structure/feeds page.
 - Click the "Add importer" link, and give it a name and description.
 - Clicking "Create" will bring you to the general Feeds importer settings page.